morebeautifulthandoriangray/friends_service/README.md

    '/profiles/<slug>/' - shows other user's profile

-   '/profiles/to-invite/' - shows users that we can invite
+   '/profiles/to-invite/' - shows users that we wait them to invite us

    '/profiles/send-invite/' - this endpoint is used to send invites to other users

+   *when we send invite clicking on button, 'waiting for invite' appers* *when we received an invitation, in navbar we can see how many people sent invitations '*

    '/profiles/remove-friend/' - this endpoint is used to remove user from a friend list